juntao/arenztopia/content/news/Issue 1.md

 March 1st- March 7th, 2020

 ## Gold Mine Found!
-by Tony Yuan and Clint Lee
+by Tony Yuan and Clint Lee; edited by Lorenzo Avila

-West AM District-On Tuesday, an ancient gold mine was found in the district of West AM, known to locals as West-A-Mountain district.
+West AM District on Tuesday, an ancient gold mine was found in the district of West AM, known to locals as West-A-Mountain district.
 The gold mine was discovered by Jack Peterson, a native resident, when he was volunteering to pick up trash.
-Says Mr. Peterson, "I was walking around, minding my own buisiness, when I spotted a large hole in the hillside.
+Says Mr. Peterson, "I was walking around, minding my own business, when I spotted a large hole in the hillside.
 I peeked in, and something shiny caught my eye."
 Mr. Peterson immediatly called the ASO (Arenzish Scientific Office), and on Thursday the mine was revealed to be one of the biggest mines in Arenztopia´s history.
 Experts estimate that there could be about 500 karats of high-quality gold in the giant cavern.
 It is still a mystery why the miners abandoned the prosperous mine.
 Sadly, on Friday the mine collaped as a result of damp ground, and killed 50 people as well as 3 children.
 Rescuers rescued 28 more people from suffocation.

 ## Arts
-by Tony Yuan
+by Tony Yuan; edited by Lorenzo Avila

 On Wednesday, a famous jeweler of the Olb City area announced that it would buy a section of the new mine to look for gold to use in its high-quality jewelry.
+After the collapse of the mine, the company lost 1.2 million Arenzos.

 ## Sports
 by Clint Lee